wlads/reefpoints/source/posts/2015-03-23-beginner-mentality.md

 I often see this situation reflected in the websites of large institutions.
 When someone very close to an institution thinks of how their web presence may be organized or used, they inevitably do so with the influence of all the expertise they have.
 They can’t help it - they “live” inside the campus, and they are good at what they do.

-There are many examples of this kind of insider thinking: organizing content by internal structure (instead of user need), breaking up a university website into Athletics, Academics and Arts (which one contains the event I want to attend?) or assuming that a typical user has even a basic understanding of specialized terminology and concepts.
+There are many examples of this kind of insider thinking: organizing content by internal structure (instead of user need), breaking up a university website into Athletics, Academics, and Arts (which one contains the event I want to attend?) or assuming that a typical user has even a basic understanding of specialized terminology and concepts.

 This is by no means a treaty against specialized knowledge and perspective.
 The insider knowledge of an industry expert makes a product good, their know-how makes it work.
-But the outside perspective of a novice truly helps make a product findable and usable.
+But the outside perspective of a novice-expert truly helps make a product findable and usable.

-To attract new customers or visitors, a product needs to make sense to someone unfamiliar with it, in their own broader frame of reference.
+To attract new customers or visitors, a product needs to make sense to someone unfamiliar with it in their own broader frame of reference.
 To ask the right questions, to establish user goals and needs, and to judge the effectiveness and clarity of a product, we need both the insider and the outsider perspective.